This post contains affiliate links. Read my disclosure policy here.

 - Frosting: it can stay out at room temperature for quite a while without melting, so you can leave the decorated cake out.
 However, if it's too warm, the frosting will start to soften.
 I prefer to store the decorated cake in the fridge and take it out an hour before serving.
 This also helps set the frosting and prevents it from getting too soft.

-- If you'll be adding sprinkles or decorations on top of the frosting, make sure to do so right away or they won't stick.
+- If adding sprinkles or decorations on top of the frosting, do so right away or they won't stick.

 Dagmar vanderkuip